 dive into your studies and work closely with faculty on honors projects

 live in the Academic Focus Living-Learning Community

 Your Next Steps:

-• Gain admission to Millikin University as a full-time student (by January 1 to be
+• Gain admission to Millikin University as a full-time student.

 • Display exemplary academic achievement that includes: ranking in the top

-10% of your high school class or excel in rigorious college prep curriculum
+10% of your high school class or excel in rigorous college prep curriculum

 and a minimum composite ACT score of at least 27 or SAT score of 1220

 After admission to Millikin, students who meet the academic qualifications for the Honors Program will receive an invitation to accept a spot in the Honors Program.

 Types of Scholars